Preserving Oral History — A Modern Family Guide

 Capture workflow

 Prepare 8–12 prompts, record with consent in a quiet spot, then add people, place, and date; link to relatives in the Family Tree.
-Save originals and transcripts in Memory Lane and summarize highlights with Guru.
+Save originals and notes in Memory Lane and summarize highlights with Guru.

 Share selectively, preserve completely